 Rule 3: If you are getting worse then descend immediately

-When you are in higher altitude there are more chances of being dehydrated and dehydration may cause Acute Mountain sickness.
+When you are at higher altitude there are more chances of being dehydrated and dehydration may cause Acute Mountain sickness.
 Staying hydrated and eating necessary food will definitely help to prevent altitude sickness.
 It is advised to drink water regularly and have some energy-boosting snacks while you are Climbing Mount Kilimanjaro.
-Symptoms of dehydration are similar to Acute Mountain Sickness.
+In other words, Symptoms of dehydration are similar to Acute Mountain Sickness.
 You will need to drink adequate water and not extra water.

 It is recommended not to expend energy needlessly throughout the day.
 You need to take breaks whenever it is necessary.
 When you are at the campsite spend time lying down and relaxing in your tent.
-Change out the trekking clothes and into your sleeping clothes.
+After that change out the trekking clothes and into your sleeping clothes.
 Eat dinner if you don’t feel like eating.
 Have a good sleep if you are not willing to sleep too.

 Acetazolamide or Diamox is a drug that is proved to prevent Kilimanjaro Altitude Sickness.
-The drug helps to improve the acidity of the blood by acting as a diuretic and promoting urination.
+Similarly, The drug helps to improve the acidity of the blood by acting as a diuretic and promoting urination.
 It is preventive medicine and may not cure AMS.
-It is advised to consult a doctor before using Diamox as it is a prescription medicine.
+Normally, it is advised to consult a doctor before using Diamox as it is a prescription medicine.

 It is also recommended that taking Diamox 2-3 days 2 weeks before departure to check if you suffer any side effects as per Climb Kilimanjaro Guide.